santiagocss/open-project-discord-api/README.md

 ### Todo

+- i have no idea

+### In Progress

 - [ ] npm module will be prepared

-### In Progress

-- [ ] /guilds/:roleid endpoint will be created.

 ### Done ✓

 - [x] /guilds/:guildend endpoint is complete.
 - [x] /user/:userid endpoint is complete.
+- [x] /guilds/:guildid/:roleid endpoint will be created.

 ## Contributing